Parent and Family Guide

 - Frequently Asked Questions for Parents and Families

-- If you would like to visit our Student Spotlights page, you can read individual students' testimonies about their time spent abroad.
+- You can visit our Student Spotlights page to read individual students' testimonies about their time spent abroad.

 Contact the Education Abroad Office